Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

 Israeli Foreign Minister Eli Cohen warned Hamas against harming any of the hostages, saying, “This war crime will not be forgiven.”
 Netanyahu appointed a former military commander to manage the hostage and missing persons crisis.

-A major question remains whether Israel will launch a ground assault into the tiny Mediterranean coastal territory.
-The last ground assault was in 2014.

 Israel and Hamas have had repeated conflicts in past years, often sparked by tensions around a Jerusalem holy site.
-This time, the context has become potentially more explosive, and both sides talk of shattering with violence a years-long Israeli-Palestinian deadlock left by the moribund peace process.
+This time, the context has become potentially more explosive.
+Both sides talk of shattering with violence a years-long Israeli-Palestinian deadlock left by the moribund peace process.

 The surprise weekend attack by Hamas left a death toll unseen since the 1973 war with Egypt and Syria.
 That is fomenting calls to crush Hamas no matter the cost, rather than continuing to try to bottle it up in Gaza.
 Israel is run by its most hard-right government ever, dominated by ministers who adamantly reject any Palestinians statehood.